AhmetEminSaglik/Phone_Server_Project/README.md

 <hr/>

--We see message for both phone.
+- We see message for both phone.
 "2" phone has a additional word which is "Unread" that means that  phone which received message did not see the message.

 <br/>![14.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/14.png)
 <br/><br/>